Skip to Main Content

 Notes

-• In the text, it's important to include your prompt and the response from the generative AI software.
+• It's important to include your prompt and the response from the generative AI software.